 The site is optimized with graphics and images that allow customers to know about the services that are offered.
-The use of graphics is simple in its layout, but there are also a large number of sections that are easily identifiable within the site itself.
+The use of graphics is simple in their layout, but there are also many sections that are easily identifiable within the site itself.
 You can find out more about the team, head to the section aimed at existing patients, or check out more about the services offered.
 The website is as effective as it is easy to read and well presented.
 The simple use of colors ensures that the client is not overwhelmed by a prolific use of ‘busy’ colors, visuals, and text.

-In order to create the best dental website you gotta add these three pages or sections:
+In order to create the best dental website you have to add these three pages or sections:

 - About (or About Us)